ycs77/headlessui-float-docs/src/react/adaptive-width.md

 ### With transition

 It should be noted that if the transition uses the `transform` property of CSS, it will not work properly.
-Because `floating-as` is set to `React.Fragment`, the floating element will be positioned directly, and in order to optimize performance, `transform` is used for positioning by default.
+Because `floating-as` is set to `React.Fragment`, the floating element will be positioned directly, and to optimize performance, `transform` is used for positioning by default.
 If you want to use it, turn off `transform` to switch to `top`/`left` properties for positioning:

 ```jsx
 <Float transform={false}>